office with Cologne Cathedral visible through the window.

 This book might seem like the ultimate argument for a print book, but there are ebook versions.
 (My head hurts thinking about it!)

-If the German translation is 10 to 35% longer than the English original, that must have made the hand-lettered notes challenging:
+The German translation is 10 to 35% longer than the English original.
+That means all of those hand-lettered margin notes had to be re-done.

 Printed book with marginal notes in two ink colors and formatted handwritten lists, postcards and other papers tucked in strategically.

 Your mission should you accept it: Make the German translation, probably longer, fit into exactly the same space on every page.
-Include two colors of hand-written notes in the margins and all kinds of crazily formatted postcards, shopping lists, and dials. © Laurel Decher, 2018.
+Include two colors of hand-written notes in the margins and all kinds of crazily formatted postcards, shopping lists, and paper reference dials.

 The book I want to read next: Der Dativ ist dem Genitiv sein Tod.